rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Datacenter Foundational Security.md

 -   Verification Service must be installed and running.

--   Kubernetes Master Node must be installed and running
+-   Kubernetes Control Plane Node must be installed and running

 -   The supported Kubernetes versions are from `1.14.8`-`1.17.3` and the integration is validated with `1.14.8` and `1.17.3`

--   Kubernetes Worker Nodes must be configured as physical hosts and attached to the Master Node
+-   Kubernetes Worker Nodes must be configured as physical hosts and attached to the Control Plane Node

 #### 6.13.3.2  Installing the Intel® SecL Custom Resource Definitions